 Now or very soon you will soon join the workforce to start your career.

-One of the first orders of business in pursuing a job is completing a rock-solid accounting resume that can open the door to interviews.
+However, one of the first orders of business in earning a position is completing a rock-solid accounting resume that can open the door to interviews and job offers.

 Writing a resume brings a set of challenges; namely choosing what professional and educational stats to include or leave out.
 What can you do to produce a resume that showcases your skills and talents?
 Are you confident about sending it out?

 To help, we've laid out a few accounting resume tips for you to review so you can be sure.

 Note the accounting competencies you acquired as a student, such as courses in financial accounting, taxation, accounting information systems, and cost accounting.
 Describe capabilities, for example, with bookkeeping, end-of-period closing process, preparing financial statements, budgeting, completing bank reconciliations, and financial analysis.